filippi-claudia/champ/README.md

 ## Option 2 (Specification using individual text files)

 The trexio file can be converted into several text files to be used with CHAMP.
-The python converter is provided in the CHAMP's repository in the `champ/tools/trex_tools` folder.
+The Python converter is provided in the CHAMP's repository in the `champ/tools/trex_tools` folder.

 A sample script is given below: